SzGregG/ActiveDirectoryLab/README.md

-# ActiveDirectoryLab
+# Active Directory Lab
 ## 🎯Objectives
-- Install Windows Server
+- 1 Install Windows Server
-- Install Active Directory tools on the Windows Server
+- 2 Install Active Directory (AD) tools on the Windows Server and promote it to Dommain Controller
--
+- 3 Create an AD domain
+- 4 Create organisational units (OU) for different business departments (e.g.: IT, HR, Finance etc)
+- 5 Create user accounts and groups within the different OUs

-## 💻Hardware & Resources Used
+## 📝 Resources
-#### Hardware
-- Windows OS
-- 16GB RAM
-- 250GB Disk Space
-#### Resources
 For the execution of this project Broadcom's VMware Workstation Pro (17.6.4) was used.
 It can be downloaded [here](https://knowledge.broadcom.com/external/article?articleNumber=368667).

 ## Step 1: Setting up the Windows Server